-Germany recorded their biggest ever World Cup win with an 8-0 thumping of a desperately poor Saudi Arabia.
-Miroslav Klose scored a hat-trick, as Michael Ballack, Carsten Jancker, Thomas Linke, Oliver Bierhoff and Bernd Schneider all joined in the rout.
-Germany had 15 shots on target; their opponents had none.
+Germany recorded its biggest ever World Cup win with an 8-0 thumping of a desperately poor Saudi Arabia.
+Miroslav Klose scored a hat trick, as Michael Ballack, Carsten Jancker, Thomas Linke, Oliver Bierhoff and Bernd Schneider all joined in the rout.
+Germany had 15 shots on target; its opponents had none.

 The 8-0 scoreline represented the worst loss by a team in the World Cup since 1982 and the largest margin of defeat without scoring a goal since 1974.

-Saudi Arabia’s -12 goal difference was the third worst goal in World Cup history, equalling El Salvador’s showing in 1982.
+Saudi Arabia’s -12 goal difference was the third worst goal in World Cup history, matching El Salvador’s showing in 1982.
 Head coach Nasser Al Johar was sacked following the tournament, and the Green Falcons have yet to qualify for another tournament since.

 |Hungary 8-3 West Germany, 1954

-From 1950, Hungary boss Gusztav Sebes instilled a ruthless streak in the Magyars' game.
-Their attacking 3-2-1-4 formation saw them play 50 games between 1950 and 1956, winning 42, drawing 7 and losing just once.
+From 1950, Hungary boss Gusztav Sebes instilled a ruthless streak in the Magyar's game.
+The team with the attacking 3-2-1-4 formation played 50 games between 1950 and 1956, winning 42, drawing 7 and losing just once.

-Hungary had begun their World Cup campaign in Switzerland with a 9-0 defeat of South Korea and found West Germany barely more of a contest in their second game.
+Hungary started its World Cup campaign in Switzerland with a 9-0 defeat of South Korea and found West Germany barely more of a contest in their second game.